browserengineering/book/book/visual-effects.md

 to draw the child into, and then when the `restore` call is made the `paint` parameters passed into `saveLayer` are used to mix the colors in the two surfaces together.
-Here we're using the `Alphaf` parameter, which describes the alpha as a floating-point number.
+Here we're using the `Alphaf` parameter, which describes the opacity as a floating-point number from 0 to 1.

 Note that `saveLayer` and `restore` are like a pair of parentheses enclosing the child drawing operations.
 This means our display list is no longer just a linear sequence of drawing operations, but a tree.
+So in our display list, let's represent `saveLayer` with a `SaveLayer` operation that takes a sequence of other drawing commands as an
-The `SaveLayer` drawing operation reflects this by taking a sequence of other drawing commands as an argument:
+argument:

 ``` {.python expected=False}
 class SaveLayer: